 FAQs: Policy Fellows

-We seek Policy Fellows who are leaders or emerging leaders in their fields of work; they have a strong record of contributing to their community or working toward the common good.
+We seek Policy Fellows who are leaders or emerging leaders in their field of work; they have a strong record of contributing to their community or working toward the common good.
 Each Fellow adds an interesting perspective to the cohort and brings curiosity, problem-solving skills, and an openness to new ideas and concepts.
 The Policy Fellows program values and encourages diversity, and one strength of the program is the diversity of our Fellows.
 We welcome applications from people of all backgrounds and political perspectives and we seek Fellows who want to engage respectfully and productively across these differences.